Ask your plant question

 To develop maximum sugar content (the taste you like) citrus requires a span of cool/cold nights.
 Growers welcome a run of cooler weather knowing the sugar content is rising, which is how they are paid for their fruit

-Also, citrus would prefer dryer conditions than most areas of Florida provide
+Also, citrus would prefer dryer (air and soil) conditions than most areas of Florida provide

 Also, commercial citrus is grown on raised beds to insure excellent drainage because excess water can easily seriously damage trees

 Very often, in the home landscape, citrus trees receive far too much water from sprinklers.
 If you have citrus, only young trees need added water until they are established.
-Thereafter, only in near drought should citrus need or want added water
+Thereafter, only during near drought (no significant rain for 3 weeks or so) should citrus need or want added water

 Excess water can promote fungus and root diseases.
 You should shut off sprinklers that might apply water to your citrus trees